-With support from the Facilities Management and Development Department, an undergraduate and graduate studio in the City and Regional Planning Department developed a Greenhouse Gas Inventory and Draft Climate Action Plan for the University.
-This Plan identifies measures to get Cal Poly to the goal of reduced Greenhouse Gas emissions to 80 percent below 1990 levels by 2040, and is incorporated into this Master Plan by reference.
+With support from the Facilities Management and Development Department, an undergraduate and graduate studio in the City and Regional Planning Department developed a Greenhouse Gas Inventory and Draft Climate Action Plan for the university.
+This Plan identifies measures to get Cal Poly to the goal of reduced Greenhouse Gas emissions to carbon neutrality by 2050, and is incorporated into this Master Plan by reference.